-For the recipe below, the calories are higher than the other desserts we have suggested but that is based on 6 strawberries (1 serving).
+For the recipe below, the calories are higher than the other desserts we have suggested, but that is based on 6 strawberries (1 serving).
 If you want fewer calories, just eat fewer strawberries.

-For a 107 calorie (6 strawberries) cheesecake stuffed strawberries recipe, try here!
+For a 107-calorie (6 strawberries) cheesecake stuffed strawberries recipe, try here!

 Healthy desserts and sweet treats are out there.
-Finding one that suits you and your diet isn't too difficult, but it can be hard to work out the calorie count at the end, and some people might not want to bake.
+Finding one that suits you and your diet isn’t too difficult, but it can be hard to work out the calorie count at the end, and some people might not want to bake.
 If you are in the shops, always check the calories.
 At the end of the day, sometimes a small sugar fix is all you need, especially if you have a sweet tooth.
-If this is you, work healthy desserts into your diet instead of cutting it sweet foods out altogether.
+If this is you, work healthy desserts into your diet instead of cutting out sweet foods altogether.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.